efguydan/WCon/ReadMe.md

 ```

 ### Step 3 (and Subsequent Times):
 You are done with setup.
-Whenever you want to connect your device to your mac, connect with a cable and run the command:
+Whenever you want to connect your device to your mac, connect with a cable and run command below.
+You can remove your USB cable afterwards.

 ```bash
 ./wcon.sh